MartinvonBerg/Fotorama-Leaflet-Elevation/readme.txt

 5. Back end IT

 == Upgrade Notice ==
-No Upgrade to 0.29.0 required.
+No Upgrade to 0.30.0 required.
 Only if you want the new GPX-Track filtering and / or AVIF.

 == Changelog ==

+= 0.30.0 = 11.11.2024
+Update for AVIF-Files, Bugfixes in PHP for track statistics, minor updates

 = 0.29.0 = 16.10.2024
 Bugfix for nominatim requests for startaddress